-9 Tips to Prevent Childhood Obesity
+9 Tips to Help Parents Avoid Childhood Obesity

 Being overweight or obese as a child not only raises their risk of chronic disease during their youth, but astronomically raises the likelihood to develop harmful diseases as an adult.
 From building a healthy environment to cooking together, implement these childhood obesity prevention tips.